NoahApthorpe/zk-DEAP-artifact/README.md

 # zk-DEAP: A Zero-Knowledge Decentralized Encrypted Aggregation Protocol

 Artifact for the NDSS 2027 paper of the same title.
+If the artifact is accepted, we will add a Zenodo DOI here.

 You can run the artifact using Docker, which needs nothing installed but Docker, or with a native build.
 Both approaches are described below.